dxw/playbook/playbook.md

 If you decide that a ticket asks for work to be done which falls outside this scope, then the work is chargeable.
-In this situation, we reassign the ticket to a delivery lead or the business development manager with an explanation.
+In this situation, we reassign the ticket to a delivery lead or someone from the client services team with an explanation.

 It is good to try to think of alternative approaches that we could do under our support service before taking this step - seek advice if you're unsure.